CEREC One-Visit Dentistry

 CEREC® Dentists in Warren, PA

 Dental crowns are a great solution to restore your tooth’s function and appearance following a restorative procedure, such as a root canal or when decay has become so advanced that a large portion of the tooth must be removed.
 Dental crowns can also be used to correct deformed, discolored teeth, or replace worn existing crowns and teeth with multiple fillings.
-Dental crowns are durable and function and look like your other teeth to create a natural looking smile.
+Dental crowns are durable, and function and look like your other teeth to create a natural looking smile.
 Best yet, using CEREC technology, dental crowns can be made and placed the same day without goopy impressions, temporaries or second appointments.
 Dr. Peter Hoffmann and Dr. Whitney Trubic are proud to offer CEREC® technology.
-The latest in single visit crown technology, CEREC® is a breakthrough computerized 3D technology that allows us to create custom dental crowns and veneers right in our office.
-By using this advanced technology, we can you custom, perfectly matched and perfectly fitted dental crowns, veneers, inlays and onlays—all during a single appointment.
+The latest in single-visit crown technology, CEREC® is a breakthrough computerized 3D technology that allows us to create custom dental crowns and veneers right in our office.
+By using this advanced technology, we can create you custom, perfectly matched and perfectly fitted dental crowns, veneers, inlays and onlays—all during a single appointment.

 The CEREC® Process

 CEREC® uses CAD-CAM technology to design and mill custom restorations during one visit to the dentist.
 So how does this process work?

 Before you get started, your dentist will determine if CEREC® is right for you.
 Depending on how much healthy tooth structure you have remaining, it may be a simple filling or you may need a crown.
 After reviewing your options, the dentist will begin the process by administering anesthetic and preparing your tooth for restoration by removing decay and weakened tooth tissue.